jsimkins2/esm_lab/MOM6/setup-mom6/install_mom6_sis2_Triton.rst

-Installing MOM6+SIS2 on NCAR's Cheyenne
+Installing MOM6+SIS2 on Rutger's Triton
 ============================================================
 Note that you'll have to change all instances of jsimkins to your cheyenne username